3 Big Tech CEOs, 3 ways of spinning privacy

 And there’s the rub.
 Zuckerberg’s task at F8 may have been to placate regulators on privacy while at the same time reassure Wall Street that no fundamental changes were coming to its core advertising business, which targets ads based on users’ personal data.

 You would be forgiven for thinking that all the privacy talk at F8 was a carefully coordinated PR exercise.
-If Facebook were to move to a private messaging business it would require a new ad model.
+If Facebook were to move to a private messaging business, it would require a new ad model.
 The stock market would be reacting to the implied uncertainty and risk.
 It didn’t.
 Facebook’s open social network will be around for a long time, and so will its current booming ad business.
 A move to messaging would also require a whole new security model.
 When I asked Facebook AI executives how they planned to detect malicious content on an encrypted channel (like harassment, extremism, or propaganda) they had no clear answer.
 This suggests to me they haven’t thought about it much–because private, encrypted channels aren’t where Facebook’s business is.

 Google’s “helpful” approach

 Facebook, of course, participates in a global advertising duopoly with Google.
 Google invented the idea of targeting ads based on personal data collected within the free services it also offers.
 Google has managed this not-very-virtuous-but-not-quite-evil cycle far better than Facebook.
 Google is proof that that model can work if the tech company is open and honest about it.
-Google has not been perfect, but it’s been far less shady about how its business really works than Facebook has.
-The company proved this yet again at its I/O conference in Mountain View last week.
+Google has not been perfect, but it’s been far less shady about how its business really works than Facebook has been.
+The company proved this yet again at its I/O conference in Mountain View, California, last week.

 CEO Sundar Pichai began his talk by reminding everybody of the company’s mission statement, which is “to organize the world’s information and make it universally accessible and useful.”
 Why?
 Google’s angle is that your relationship with the company is a transactional one.
 You give up some of your personal data so Google can target ads, but what you get in return is more valuable than your loss of privacy.